Moscow's historic Hotel Metropol sold at auction

 Over the years, guests have included George Bernard Shaw, Bertolt Brecht, Sharon Stone, Giorgio Armani, Pierre Cardin, Elton John and Michael Jackson - as well as U.S. President Barack Obama and Chinese President Hu Jintao.

-Klyachin already controls the company that manages the Metropol, and is also chairman of the board of Russia’s Azimut Hotels.
+Klyachin already controls the company that manages the Metropol, and is also chief executive of Russia’s Azimut Hotels.

 A source close to Klyachin said there were “no particular plans for now” but that “the building will remain in the current condition, the edifice will remain intact.”